Vedant-Dev/newsline/README.md

-# flutter_news
+# NewsLine

-A new Flutter project.
+A news app made with flutter and newsapi.org

 ## Getting Started